 There is a principle in science known as Occam’s razor, which says that all else being equal, we should always prefer the simpler of two competing theories.
-Now I happen to think this principle is a good one, but we need to be careful to remember the “all else being equal” part.
+Now I happen to think this principle is a good one, but we need to be very careful to remember the “all else being equal” part.
 Whatever theory we choose must explain the observable facts.
 This is the Platonic idea that our theory must preserve the phenomena.
 The great English mathematician and philosopher Alfred North Whitehead once famously said that “The guiding motto in the life of every natural philosopher should be, ‘Seek simplicity and distrust it.’”

 Marc Roby: That sounds like a good approach, things are not always simple, so we must be sure that a simple answer does, in fact, explain all the observable facts, as you noted.

-Dr. Spencer: Yes, that is extremely important.
+Dr. Spencer: Yes, that is an extremely important point.
 The truth of the matter is that the world we live in abounds with evidence of complicated phenomena.
 There is no doubt, for example, that Newton’s law of gravitation is simpler than the theory of general relativity; but, there is equally little doubt that Newton was wrong and the theory of relativity is either correct, or at least much closer to being correct.
 You can ignore some of the data and think that Newton had it completely right, but when you seek to explain all of the observable data, you find that Newton’s simple theory won’t work.

 So it is with the Trinity.
 The Bible provides us with ample evidence that the doctrine is true, even though it is extremely difficult to understand.
 You can ignore some of the data, or twist and distort the data as the Jehovah’s Witnesses do, but you aren’t being honest in seeking to understand the data when you do that.
 The Word of God is too important to treat that way, we must seek to know the truth to the best of our abilities, even if it is beyond us to fully comprehend that truth.